DFE-Digital/support-for-early-career-teachers-static/content/teach-first/year-1-how-can-you-use-assessment-and-feedback-to-greatest-effect/spring-week-5-ect-session-overview.md

 This session will focus on:

 - Understanding what effective peer and self-assessment looks like
-- Improving pupils’ metacognitive strategies to support them to be more independent learners
+- Improving pupils' metacognitive strategies to support them to be more independent learners